tamara-duarte/DataAnalyticsPortfolio_PowerBIChallenge/README.md

 If the client desires to check more details about customers,  it is possible to click on the “Detalhes” button and check information as (name, age, city, marital status...) by year ( = Ano), month ( = mÊs) and state (estado).

 <img width="629" alt="Ov_Det_cliente_MED_5" src="https://user-images.githubusercontent.com/109156018/220408256-fe1145ff-724f-492d-bec2-40ba027555c4.png">

+Check the interactive version of this dashboard here: